University of Michigan Library Search

 Include Summaries, Abstracts, and Keywords into Search Results

-Students rely heavily on summaries and abstracts to evaluate whether a resource is relevant, yet the current search results do not surface this information.
-To reduce unnecessary clicks, summaries should be added to the search results in the Catalog and Articles, rather than buried within the individual record view.
+Students rely heavily on summaries and abstracts to evaluate whether a resource is relevant, yet the search results did not surface this information.
+To reduce unnecessary clicks, I recommended that summaries be added to the search results in the Catalog and Articles, rather than buried within the individual record view.

 ✨Update: This improvement was implemented in December 2024!✨